The Japan Karate Association was founded and Funakoshi Gichin was Inaugurated as the supreme master.

 Master Nakayama Masatoshi was inaugurated as Chief Instructor in 1958.

-The Crown Prince bestowed his presence during the 5th All Japan Karate Championship.
+The Crown Prince at that time bestowed his presence during the 5th All Japan Karate Championship.

 All Japan Karatedo Tournament was held in Kyushu Fukuoka and was conducted 8 times since then.